drupalprojects/migrate/README.txt

+IMPORTANT: This is the final release of Migrate V1 - there will be no more support for this version of Migrate going forward.

 The Migrate module provides a flexible framework for migrating content into Drupal from other sources (e.g., when converting a web site from another CMS to Drupal).
 Out-of-the-box, support